kushalseth/DataStructure/Notes/arrays.md

 > **#important** This means we can access the element using the index of the array.
 The advantage of accessing using index and contiguous memory location is the complexity to get the ith index is Big O(1).
 Means they find the ith element in constant time.
 Big O(1), because you can easily get the address of any item using x + iy, where x is the initial memory state, and y is the memory of each item.

-- Array provides Cache friendlyness, Cache is the memory closed to CPU, then RAM or any other harddisk memory.
+- Array provides Cache friendliness, Cache is the memory closed to CPU, then RAM or any other hard disk memory.

 > **#important** Due to contiguous memory location, It's more likely that the CPU caches all the contiguous items of Array.